BlockchainCommons/XID-Quickstart/concepts/elision-cryptography.md

 ### Structural Elements

-As discussed in [Gordian Envelope Basics](gordian-envelope.md), each envelope contains a subject, and an assertion made up of a predicate and an object: the subject predicates the object.
+As discussed in [Gordian Envelope Basics](gordian-envelope.md), each envelope contains a subject and an assertion made up of a predicate and an object: the subject predicates the object.

 ### Hash-Based Integrity